SEAGuide

 photo credit: Nate Watters

 The Pacific Northwest has quite ideal conditions for growing grapes and making them into wine.
-We’ll let the experts deal with the harvesting, foot-mashing, and bottling—just let us know when it’s done and we’ll drink it.
-Luckily, Seattle’s also a great place to do that.
-Whether you’re entertaining your parents who brag about having their own cellar or just looking to have a glass of orange with some friends, here’s a guide to our favorite unstuffy spots to drink fermented grape juice.
+But we’ll let the experts deal with the harvesting, foot-mashing, and bottling—just let us know when it’s done and we’ll drink it.
+Whether you’re entertaining your parents who brag about having their own cellar or just looking to have a glass of orange with some friends, here’s a guide to our favorite unstuffy spots in Seattle to enjoy fermented grape juice.
 Cheers.

 Looking for wineries in Woodinville?
 We have a guide to that, too.